Bannerlord-Community/bannerlord_documentation/README.md

 ## Hosting a Server on Linux
 TW has not provided support for Dedicated Server hosting on Linux OS, however there is a community solution [here](https://forums.taleworlds.com/index.php?threads/guide-dedicated-server-on-linux.454799/).

+## Hosting Custom Maps
+Will update this section soonish.

 ## Bugs / Warnings
 - A list of current bugs / warnings with hosting a dedicated server can be found [here](https://forums.taleworlds.com/index.php?threads/hosting-a-dedicated-server-back-end-problems.454786).